braintripping/cljs-live/README.md

 }]
 ```

+**Note the `:cljsbuild-out` key.**
-Note the `:cljsbuild-out` key.
-This should correspond to the `:output-dir` in your cljsbuild options.
-Make sure that these options also include `:cache-analysis true` (see the [example cljsbuild options](https://github.com/mhuebert/cljs-live/blob/master/script/build_example.clj)).
-Make sure that you have run a build and left this `out` folder intact before running this script.
+- This should correspond to the `:output-dir` in the compiler options for your build.
+- Make sure that compiler options include `:cache-analysis true` (see the [example cljsbuild options](https://github.com/mhuebert/cljs-live/blob/master/script/build_example.clj)).
+- Make sure that you have run a build and left this `out` folder intact before running this script.

+**Run `bundle.sh live-deps.clj`.**
-- Run `bundle.sh live-deps.clj`.
-This should write a bundle of javascript source files and analysis caches to the `:output-to` path, which you can include on a webpage and use in tandem with the `load-fn` in `cljs-live.compiler`.
+- This should write a bundle of javascript source files and analysis caches to the `:output-to` path, which you can include on a webpage.
+- Use the `load-fn` in `cljs-live.compiler` to read from the bundle.

 ## Modifying the bundle